orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 This article aims to help you plot a chart through the series, based on what hardware you have or are willing to buy.
 This guide contains _no spoilers_.

+## Short answer

+The mainline "canonical" Metal Gear Solid games in release order are MGS1, MGS2, MGS3, MGS4, Peace Walker, MGS5: Ground Zeroes, and MGSV: The Phantom Pain.

+Of these, MGS4 was _only_ released on Playstation 3, meaning you'll have to acquire or emulate a PS3 to complete the series.
+Conveniently, all other games on the list were available on the PS3: MGS1 via PSX (though PSX can be emulated well); MGS2, 3, and Peace Walker in the highly recommmended HD remaster pack (also available on Xbox 360); and MGS5/MGSV are also available on PS3 and 360, although with better graphics on PS4 and PC.

 ## Main titles, all versions